VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 6.md

    - ER diagram for database (plan layout)

 ## 2) Milestones to be completed next week 7
-   - Finish and submit project proposal
+   - Continue working on project proposal
    - Hopefully start building database

-## 3) Issues, problems or concerns 5
+## 3) Issues, problems or concerns 6
    - No issues to report